Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Introduction

 \section{Introduction}

 Deep neural network (DNN) have made great progresses in many computer vision tasks such as the image classification \cite{Remote2022,wang2017residual,lu2007survey} and the object detection \cite{QiangInstant,zhao2019object,szegedy2013deep}.
-However, DNN models proved to be vulnerable to adversarial examples (AEs) that are intentionally crafted with the perturbations.
+However, DNN models proved to be vulnerable to adversarial examples (AEs) that are intentionally crafted with the perturbations, which can make DNN models output wrong results \cite{goodfellow2014explaining,wang2021dualdaac,pgd2018}.
 The phenomenon of AEs causes a significant threat to the real-world application of DNN models such as self-driving or facial recognition systems.
 To explore the robustness of DNN models and guide their further practical application, adversarial attack algorithms have been extensively exploited for the majority of tasks, which aim to study how to generate AEs to fool DNN models.

 According to the magnitude of the perturbation, the adversarial attack can be categorized into $l_{p}$ norm based adversarial attack and unrestricted adversarial attack.
-In $l_{p}$ norm based adversarial attack, the $l_{p}$ norm of the generated perturbation can not exceed a predefined threshold, which can ensure that the perturbations are imperceptible.
+In $l_{p}$ norm based adversarial attack, the $l_{p}$ norm of the generated perturbation can not exceed a predefined threshold, which can ensure that the perturbations are imperceptible \cite{li2022approximated,li2023adaptive}.
 Currently, extensive works about the $l_{p}$ norm based adversarial attack are developed such as fast gradient sign method (FGSM) \cite{goodfellow2014explaining}, projection gradient descent (PGD) \cite{pgd2018} attack and Carlini $\&$ Wagner (C$\&$W) attack \cite{cw2017}.
 However, the AEs generated by the $l_{p}$ norm based attacks can not be printed in the real physical-world, which limits the further application in complicated tasks such as object detection.
 Thus in the physical-world attacks, unrestricted adversarial attacks are more adopted, which do not limit the magnitude or area of the generated perturbations.
-However, in unrestricted adversarial attacks, how to balance the adversarial performance and naturalness towards human eyes is a challenging problem.
+However, unrestricted adversarial attacks will cause the conspicuous appearance.
+Hence, how to balance the adversarial performance and naturalness towards human eyes is a challenging problem.